 The skies on the west coast of New Zealand were gloomy.
 It’d been raining on and off throughout the day.
 I finally made it to Fox Glacier after being cooped up on a bus all day.
 Never minding the threat of rain, I dropped off my gear at the Ivory Tower Lodge and laced up my boots.
-With plenty of daylight left to kill and a chance of my glacier trek getting canceled, I decided to go see Fox Glacier as up close and personal as I could get.
+With a chance of my glacier trek getting canceled, I decided to go see Fox Glacier as up close and personal as I could get.

 Please keep in mind that areas near glaciers can be very hazardous due to quickly changing conditions.
 Rockfall, icefall, flooding, and river surging are just a few things to be wary of when hiking in the area.
 The trail can close at any time.

 The next day it poured and canceled my glacier trek.

 Looking for other things to do beside Fox Glacier?
 Try canyoning in Wanaka, hiking the Routeburn Track, or hiking Lake Matheson.

 Gear: Arc’teryx Bora Mid GTX hiking boots, Norrøna bitihorn lightweight pants, Black Diamond Deployment Hybrid Hoody, Black Diamond Liquid Point Shell, Mountain Hardwear Scrambler 30